numangit/kinoMart/server/README.md

 * Schema Validation, password encryption
 * Seeding API (for testing and initial data inserting)
 * Pagination & search functionality
-* Modularized functions for error and success response
+* Response controller for error and success

 ## Packages used in the server